-Please contact the department you are interested in joining for details of their selection processes and internal deadlines.
+Please contact the department you are interested in joining for details of their selection processes and any internal deadlines.

-Shortlisted applicants will be informed of the outcome of their application in April 2021.
+Shortlisted applicants will be informed of the outcome of their application in April 2022.

 If you have any queries please contact the Goldsmiths Graduate School: firstname.lastname@example.org